gloriasp15/portfolio-2026/business-cases/02-governance-operating-model/README.md

 ---

-## Impact Summary – Before vs After
+## E. Impact Summary – Before vs After

 The table below summarizes the expected impact of the Governance Operating Model once implemented, highlighting how decision-making, execution and trust improve